Tom Torlakson: California State Superintendent of Public Instruction

 Torlakson ran for California State Superintendent of Public Instruction in the 2010 elections, defeating Larry Aceves in the general election held on November 2, 2010.
 Torlakson replaced Jack O'Connell, who was termed out of office.
 He was re-elected in 2014 against challenger Marshall Tuck.

 As Superintendent, Torlakson was eighth in the line of succession to the office of Governor of California.
 On Monday, July 25, 2016, Governor Jerry Brown; Lieutenant Governor Gavin Newsom; Senate President Pro Tem Kevin de León; Assembly Speaker Anthony Rendon; Secretary of State Alex Padilla; then Attorney General Kamala Harris; Insurance Commissioner Dave Jones; and Board of Equalization chair Fiona Ma were all out of state attending the 2016 Democratic National Convention in Philadelphia, leaving Torlakson Acting Governor.
 As Acting Governor, Torlakson proclaimed a state of emergency for the Sand Fire in Los Angeles County and the Soberanes Fire in Monterey County.

+Personal life

+Torlakson is married to Mae Cendana, a member of the Ambrose Recreation and Park District board of directors.
+Mae ran for the State Assembly in 2016 to represent the 14th district.
+She won the primary, but lost the general election.
+He has two daughters, Tiffany and Tamara, from a previous marriage.

+A fraudulent high school diploma issued by what was styled to be the "Pegasus California School" of the Val Verde Unified School District.